cisagov/Malcolm/docs/malcolm-hedgehog-e2e-iso-install.md

 ![Select capture interfaces](./images/hedgehog/images/capture_iface_select.png)

 Upon choosing the capture interfaces and selecting OK, you may optionally provide a capture filter.
-This filter will be used to limit what traffic the PCAP service ([`tcpdump`](https://www.tcpdump.org/)) and the traffic analysis services ([`zeek`](https://www.zeek.org/) and [`suricata`](https://suricata.io/)) will see.
+This filter will be used to limit what traffic the PCAP service ([netsniff-ng](http://netsniff-ng.org/) or [tcpdump](https://www.tcpdump.org/)) and the traffic analysis services ([`zeek`](https://www.zeek.org/) and [`suricata`](https://suricata.io/)) will see.
 Capture filters are specified using [Berkeley Packet Filter (BPF)](http://biot.com/capstats/bpf.html) syntax.
 For example, to indicate that Hedgehog should ignore the ports it uses to communicate with Malcolm, you could specify `not port 5044 and not port 5045 and not port 8005 and not port 9200`.
 Clicking **OK** will attempt to validate the capture filter, if specified, and will present a warning if the filter is invalid.

 ![Specify capture filters](./images/hedgehog/images/capture_filter.png)